 1 Overall description

 RAN3 would like to thank SA2 for the “Reply LS on emergency call back and paging”.
-Based on SA2 clarification questions, RAN3 has further discussed and provides the following responses.
+Regarding two SA2 questions, RAN3 has further discussed and provides the following responses.

 Question 1： Is it possible to have different behavior in NG-RAN node depending on the presence of the emergency PDU session to decide when to release RRC connection, compared to when there is no emergency PDU session?